-We all are aware about classroom learning, isn’t it?
+We all are aware of classroom learning, isn’t it?
 We sit in a classroom, listen to the teachers, raise our hands, attend to our roll calls, interact with classmates and ask our queries.

 Do you know the difference between online learning vs classroom learning?

-For online learning, also known as e-learning, you need your laptop/desktop/smartphone/tablet with web connection .
+For online learning, also known as e-learning, you need your laptop/desktop/smartphone/tablet with a web connection.
 These days people are preferring e-learning compared to classroom learning as it is new and inexpensive.

 Due to the impact of the internet, more and more people are choosing to stray from outmoded classrooms and take their courses online.
-The online and traditional classes each suit a particular requirement.
+Online education and traditional classes each suit a particular requirement.
 Each option will provide its own benefits.
 However, online learning vs classroom learning is debatable as both have their unique features.
 Some like real–time interaction while others like the versatility that e-learning offers.

 In this article, we will try to understand how e-learning is different from traditional classroom teaching.
 Now, let’s talk about e-learning vs traditional learning;

 Classroom learning involves face to face interaction among students, instructors and colleagues.
 Students in classroom learning, actively participate in asking questions and getting their queries resolved.
 It provides the dynamic learning experience.
 Dialogues among individuals lead to flow of conversations and provide opportunity to share their experiences.

 On the other hand, in e-learning this kind of interaction is not there but it is possible through emails, chats, forums and webinars.
 In e-Learning, students study in confinement and need to be self-motivated.
 An online course provides lessons, and the student learns terms, acronyms, definitions, and the methodological side of some tools.